AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/where_to_start__how_to_progress.md

 # Where to start ?
 How to progress ?

-##### I'm a student, new to OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
+##### I'm a student / progressional beginner, new to OpenJDK, want to learn, never been to OpenJDK hackdays before, where do I start ?
 .
 .
 .